 How Transition to Retirement Works

-If you don’t want to fully retire and would like to reduce your working hours you can take advantage of what is knows as “Transition to Retirement" TTR.
+If you don’t want to fully retire and would like to reduce your working hours you can take advantage of what is know as “Transition to Retirement" TTR.
 This means that providing you have reached your preservation age you can elect to keep working full time or part- time and take money out of your super to supplement your income.
 This is popular for those who want to scale down their working hours rather than retiring.

 Date of Birth Preservation Age